orbitoosoft/orbitootoolkit/README.md

 For each animal we want to know, what sound it makes.
 So we will define `AnimalService` interface with:
-* `@ServicePoint` ...    specifies servicepoint, which to which are registered domain services
+* `@ServicePoint` ...    specifies servicepoint, to which are registered domain services
 * `@Subject` ...    specifies subject entity

 ```java